johnchower/cornerstone_metrics/README.md

 This calculation is also performed on the set of all users.
 If the parameter remove\_internal\_users is set to T, then internal users are excluded from all steps in the calculation.

-Once all calculations are finished, a csv containing all results is saved to a location of the users choosing.
+Once all calculations are finished, a csv containing all results is saved to a location that the user specifies with the save\_location parameter.
-(This option is specified by the save\_location parameter.)